 It can be helpful to think of the brain as made up of two different and equally important parts.

 The upstairs brain includes the prefrontal cortex.
 It is activated when children feel safe and relaxed.
-This part of the brain gives rise to self-awareness and self-control.
+This part of the brain gives rise to self-awareness and self-control/ management.
 It allows us to pause in the moment and think before we act.
 In this moment of pause, we can reflect, consider other perspectives, empathize with others, plan, reason, make good decisions, and problem-solve.

 The upstairs brain takes 25+ years to fully develop, growing all the way into young adulthood.
 This means that younger children have more difficulty than older children with self-regulation and higher order thinking skills.
 It is not uncommon for young children to get triggered, feel overwhelmed, and throw a tantrum or have a meltdown.
 They find it difficult to cope with big feelings, adapt to challenges, and meet our demands.